 Finding the Best Places to Retire Since 2006!

-Green Valley, Arizona (population 23,000) is an unincorporated community about 40 miles north of the U.S./Mexico border and about 25 miles south of Tucson.
-Nearly everyone here is from from somewhere else, and most everyone is a baby boomer or retiree.
-In fact, 22% of Green Valley residents are age 45 to 64 and a whopping 73% are age 65 or better.
+Green Valley, Arizona (population 22,000) is an unincorporated community about 25 miles south of Tuscon and 25 miles west of the Santa Rita Mountains in southern Arizona.
+Nearly everyone here is from from somewhere else, and most everyone is an empty nester, baby boomer or retiree.
+In fact, just 22% of Green Valley residents are age 45 to 64 while 73% are age 65 or better.

-The cost of living is 8% below the national average, and the median home price is $200,000.
+The cost of living is 17% below the national average, and the median home price is $310,000, reflecting a 7% increase since last year.
 The crime rate is below the national average, and political views tilt to the left.
 Forty three percent of residents hold at least a four year college degree.
 Racial diversity is minimal.

 The majority of housing is age-restricted (55+), and much of it is relatively new construction.
 In many ways, Green Valley really feels like a big meandering, retirement subdivision (with more than 100 separate HOAs).
-HOA fees range from less than $50 per year to about $625 per year, depending on the area.
+HOA fees range from $0 per month to about $350 per month, depending on the home type and area.
 Neighborhoods are tidy and curve along winding lanes with neat, sand-colored stucco houses, palm trees and well-maintained Xeriscaped yards.

 In addition to what GVR has to offer, residents enjoy nearly a dozen private and public golf courses, numerous shopping malls, year round musical and theater events at the Community Performing Arts Center, festivals, fairs and a farmers' market.
 Wal-Mart is five minutes away in Sahuarita.
 The Joyner-Green Valley Branch Library is part of the Pima County Public Library system and provides computers with internet wi-fi access.